-The Ministry of Labour is the lead government entity in the initiation and development of legal, policy and regulatory frameworks that govern the labour market (The Ministry of Labour is one of the lead government entity in the initiation and development of legal, policy and regulatory frameworks that govern the labour market, decent work program and social dialogue in a tripartite manner across national, state and county levels of government.), organization structures of government institutions, and human resource management/development practices in the public service across national, state and county levels of government.
+The Ministry of Labour is the lead government entity in the initiation and development of legal, policy and regulatory frameworks that govern the labour market, decent work program and social dialogue in a tripartite manner across national, state and county levels of government.
 South Sudan National Gender Policy aims to achieve gender equality and is instrumental in achieving sustainable peace.
-The Ministry has prioritized support to gender mainstreaming by adopting broadbased integration of gendered policies and approaches to its human resource management and capacity building programmes.
+The Ministry has prioritized support to gender mainstreaming by adopting broad-based integration of gendered policies and approaches to its human resource management and capacity building programmes.
 The updated Policy Framework and Strategic Plan 2021-2025 has incorporated gender-sensitive interventions and programming in all sectors.

-The achievement of the strategic Goals of deep Reform in the civil service requires that there should be strategic reorientations and new priority Setting in all the sectors of the public service.
 Given the current socio-economic challenges facing our country, it is critical that urgent action is taken both to refocus the entire public service to enable it to contribute better to economic and social development, and to ensure that it operates more efficiently and effectively.